Ewocker/roman-numeral-converter/README.md

 Alert and monitoring resource spec for kubernetes `kubernetes/prometheus` folder, though namespace and fields must be filled out.

 TODO:
-- grafana dashboard
+- custom grafana dashboard
-- if exporters are deployed, add more alerts
-- if customer metrics can be retrieved, add HPA base on metrics
+- if custom metrics can be retrieved, add HPA base on metrics

 # Pipeline
 This project currently only implement CI using CircleCI without any CD automation.